astronomer/docs/learn/testing-airflow.md

 This section covers the most common types of DAG validation tests with full code examples.

-#### Prevent Import Errors
+#### Check for import errors

-The most common DAG validation test is to check for import errors using the `.import_errors` attribute of the initialized `DagBag` model.
-The code below shows a complete testing suite collecting DAG import errors.
+The most common DAG validation test is to check for import errors.
+Checking for import errors through a validation test is faster than starting your Airflow environment and checking for errors in the Airflow UI.
+In the following test, `get_import_errors` checks the `.import_errors` attribute of the current [`DagBag`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dagbag/index.html#).

 ```python
 import os